Cover: View of Gustavia harbor in St Barths Photo: Kim Hull, Cool Adventures © Chasing Light Media

 Throughout our journeys to islands located in varying oceans and seas around the world, one has stood the test of time and travels for the top spot on our favorites list – St. Barths.
 Over the last two decades, we’ve visited the island countless times, from day trips to week-long excursions.
 We’ve arrived by plane, ferried over by boat, stayed in hotels, rented villas, and watched the sun set while sipping champagne on a boat – ok, it was a small yacht (stay long enough, and these things sometimes happen).

-Saint-Barthélemy, typically shortened to St. Barts or St. Barths, is of course the tiny gem in the Caribbean known for its high-end clientele and conspicuous consumption.
+Saint-Barthélemy, typically shortened to St. Barts or St. Barths, is, of course, the tiny gem in the Caribbean known for its celebrity visitors and conspicuous consumption.
 Like the Côte d’Azur, Bora Bora or Aspen, there’s a reason certain places are frequented by those with ample funds seeking a quiet retreat with posh accomodations and a bit of pampering.
 Extraordinary resorts and villas, stunning natural beauty, fabulous dining and libations, and the best in shopping usually top the “needs” list for these destinations – and are easily fulfilled in St. Barths.

 But, can those not arriving to Gustavia harbor by yacht, still enjoy the 8 square miles of paradise without selling their house in advance to fund the adventure?
 Yes – it’s still not cheap, but there are a couple of ways to fit it into most travel budgets.
 Whether you sample the island on a day trip from St. Martin or visit during lower seasons when the hotel rates aren’t quite as outrageous, St. Barths deserves a place on your “where to visit list.”